 How Do Botox Injections for TMJ Help?

 Botox relieves jaw tension by making muscles unable to engage in the powerful, often the unconscious movement of the jaw that produces headaches and pain.
-When you opt for Botox injections for TMT treatment the injections help relax the muscles around that joint.
+When you opt for Botox injections for TMJ treatment the injections help relax the muscles around that joint.
 The injections reduce jaw tension, help you stop grinding your teeth, and virtually eliminate headaches related to TMJ.
 The injection process is less invasive and more affordable than surgery.
 It’s also so fast and easy you can do it on your lunch hour.

 What is the Process?